Levi-Ackman/Rebutall_ICML2024/README.md

 **Further LD and MOV comparison and analysis.md：**

-Further Analysis of different decomposition strategy, and visualization of both trend part and seasonal part.
+Further Analysis of different decomposition strategy.

 **Further analysis of Auto-regressive self-attention.md：**